- Published on

 So we can denote four different rooms, related to a given type of role:

-• room P - customer facing experts
+- customer facing experts - room

-• room D - experts on archiving
+- experts on archiving

 As a reminder, arrows show who is talking to whom.

 People love innovations, so this sounded like a great innovation - distributing people across the rooms based on their knowledge, skills and profession.
-It might be some ingenious idea that experts in the room A will exchange the thoughts and it will bring a breakthrough?
-You never know.
+It might be some ingenious idea that experts in the room A

 "Do I need to talk with all of them?"